Spandau Synagogue: Memorial commemorating the synagogue

-Memorial to the Jews from Spandau who were deported and murdered
+Memorial to the Deported and Murdered Jews of Spandau

-In a park opposite the site of the former synagogue there is a memorial, designed by Ruth Golan and Kay Zareh and installed in 1988, to the Jews from Spandau who were deported and murdered by the Nazis.
-The memorial symbolises a building and tower that have been violently torn down, with one now behind the other.
+Designed by Ruth Golan and Kay Zareh a memorial was installed in 1988, in a park opposite the site of the former synagogue, dedicated in honour of the Jews from Spandau who were deported and murdered by the Nazis.
+The memorial symbolises a building and tower that were violently torn down, with one now behind the other.
 Through the split tower an eternal light shines as a symbol of remembrance of the dead.